sdpillen/OpenBCI_Recordings/ReadMe.md

     the board.
 Make sure both are on and that the dongle actually belongs to the board (ie, they didn't get mixed up)

+    This could also mean that the COM port was entered incorrectly and my script autodetect the wrong one (not sure why this happens sometimes, please do fix it if you figure out why).

 * BrainAmp Disconnect/Software not on

     Ensure that the proprietary BrainAmp software is running and the BrainAmp system is fully conenected (see Documentation folder for more details)